D'atri spaces of type k and related classes of geometries concerning jacobi operators: Introduction and Preliminaries

-D'Atri spaces were introduced by J.E.~D'Atri and H.K.~Nickerson in \cite {D'A-N.69}. $M$ is called a \emph{D'Atri space} if the local geodesic symmetries (defined as $s_{m}:\exp _{m}(tw)\mapsto \exp _{m}(-tw)$, $t\sim 0$ , $w\in T_{m}M$, $\left| w\right| =1$) preserve the mean curvature of small geodesic spheres centered at $m$; that is $\tr S_{v}(t)=\tr S_{-v}(t)$.
+D'Atri spaces were introduced by J.~E.~D'Atri and H.~K.~Nickerson in \cite {D'A-N.69}. $M$ is called a \emph{D'Atri space} if the local geodesic symmetries are volume-preserving (i.e. they preserve the volume element up to a sign).
+An equivalent definition is given by the condition that the geodesic symmetries preserve the mean curvature of small geodesic spheres; that is ${\operatorname{tr}}S_{v}(t)={\operatorname{tr}}S_{-v}(t)$.
 Obviously, D'Atri spaces are a natural generalization of locally symmetric spaces (where the local geodesic symmetries are isometries) and in dimension two are locally symmetric, so they have constant sectional curvature.
-See \cite{KPV} for more references about D'Atri spaces and related topics.
+The third dimensional classification was done by O.~Kowalski in \cite{Ko.83} where he proved that all of them are either locally symmetric or locally isometric to a naturally reductive space.
+See \cite{KPV} for references about D'Atri spaces and related topics.

-Many characterizations of D'Atri spaces exit but the most relevant for our work was proved by J.E.~D'Atri and H.K.~Nickerson \cite {D'A-N.69} and was improved by Z.I.~Szab\'{o}~\cite{Sz.93}; namely: A~Riemannian manifold is a D'Atri space if and only if it satisfies the series of all odd Ledger conditions~$L_{2k+1}=0$, $k\ge 1$.
+Many characterizations of D'Atri spaces exist but the most relevant for our work was proved by J.~E.~D'Atri and H.~K.~Nickerson \cite{D'A-N.69} and it was improved by Z.~I.~Szab\'{o}~\cite{Sz.93}; namely, $M$ is a D'Atri space if and only if it satisfies the series of all odd Ledger conditions~$ L_{2k+1}=0$, $k\ge 1$.
 The \emph{Ledger conditions} are an infinite series of curvature conditions derived from the so-called Ledger recurrence formula, which nowadays, have become of a special and important relevance (see \cite{P-T}, \cite{AM09}).
-For example, Z.I.~Szab\'{o}~\cite{Sz.93} proved that $L_{3}=0$ implies that the manifold is real analytic.
-Moreover, the first author and O.~Kowalski \cite{AM-Ko.08} classified the $4$-dimensional homogeneous Riemannian manifolds which satisfy $L_{3}=0$ and used the result to classify the $4$-dimensional homogeneous D'Atri spaces, as well (see also \cite{AM}, \cite{AM.07}).
+For example, Z.~I.~Szab\'{o}~\cite{Sz.93} proved that $L_{3}=0$ implies that the manifold is real analytic.
+Moreover, the first author and O. Kowalski \cite{AM-Ko.08} classified the $4$-dimensional homogeneous Riemannian manifolds which satisfy $L_{3}=0$ and used this result to classify the $4$-dimensional homogeneous D'Atri spaces, as well (see also \cite{AM}, \cite{AM.07}).

-In section \ref{sec:Ledger} we study properties of the operator $C_{v}(r)=rS_{v}(r)$, $r>0$.
-In particular, those related with Ledger's conditions which play an important role to prove our main results Theorem \ref{th:k-D'A is D'A} and Theorem \ref{th:k-D'A property}, developed in Section \ref{sec:k-DAtri}.
+In Section \ref{sec:Ledger} of this work we study properties of the Jacobi operators along geodesics related to Ledger's conditions as $L_{3}=0,$ $L_{5}=0,$ $L_{7}=0$, which play an important role to prove two of our main results, Theorem \ref{th:k-D'A property} and Theorem \ref{th:Ledger+Iwasawa}, developed in Section \ref{sec:k-DAtri} and Section \ref{sec:kDatri and Iwasawa}, respectively.